Ray Detter Local History Award

 Have you seen the glass frames on sidewalks around Ann Arbor's downtown that tell stories about the city's past?
 There are an endless number of stories to tell about our community, as well as creative ways to tell them.
 Perhaps you would like to help tell the story of Ann Arbor's history.
 Perhaps your own family can provide a rich source of material for such a story, or you would like to explore a compelling local story in politics, sports, music, art, government, immigration, or the African-American experience.

 Friends of Ray Detter, a community leader for many decades, established the"Ray Detter Local History Award" to honor Ray's long history of community service.
-This Local History award is given each year to an Ann Arbor high school student, or student group, who submits evidence of work on a local history project that contributes to the community.
+This Local History award is given each year to an Ann Arbor high school or middle school student, or student group, who submits evidence of work on a local history project that contributes to the community.
 It provides a cash prize of up to $1,000 for the winner(s).

 You are encouraged to become involved and apply for this year's award!
 Possible projects you could consider include, but are not limited to one of the following: